canonical/pi-ai-kit-ubuntu/README.md

 Configure host X server to accept connections from a Docker container

 ```
-$ xhost +local:docker
+xhost +local:docker
 ```

 Build and start the container

 ```
-$ docker compose build
+docker compose build
-$ docker compose up -d hailo-ubuntu-pi
+docker compose up -d hailo-ubuntu-pi
 ```

 Open a shell inside the container

 ```
-$ docker compose attach hailo-ubuntu-pi
+docker compose exec hailo-ubuntu-pi /bin/bash
 ```

 ## Using the container

 Test that the camera is working.
 On Ubuntu you will have to add the `--qt-preview` argument to all `rpicam-` commands.
-This is because the default windowing toolkit these programs use is not supported on Ubuntu.
+This is because the default windowing toolkit used by these examples is not supported on Ubuntu.

 ```
-$ rpicam-hello --timeout=0 --qt-preview
+rpicam-hello --timeout=0 --qt-preview
 ```

 Install Hailo libraries.
 This can't be done as part of building the container, as configuring the packages depend on a running systemd.

 ```
-$ apt install hailo-all
+apt install hailo-all
 ```

 ## Verify installation